SofiaBManzano/SofiaBManzano/README.md

-- 👋 Hi, I’m @SofiaBManzano
+- 👋 Hi, I’m @SofiaBlas
 - 👀 I’m interested in photography, programming, design and feminism
 - ☕ I am currently working as a front end developer in a retail company
 - 💞️ My goal is to contribute my skills in a job that allows me to continue learning and acquiring knowledge to bring my potential to its fullest